 HIST 100 Western Civilization I 3 s.h.

-A study of t the values and institutions that have characterize d and determined HW2) d the course of Western Civilization to 1500.
-(LA,
+A study of the values and institutions that have characterized and determined the course of Western Civilization to 1500.
+Offered Fall and Spring.
+(LA, WC3)

-HIST 101 Western Civilization II 3 s.h.
-A study of the values and institutions that have characterized and determined the course of Western Civilization since 1500.
-(LA, HW2)
+HIST 101 V Western Civilization II 3 s.h.
+A study of the values and institutions that have characteri ized and determined th he course of Western Civilization since 15 00.
+Offered Fall and d Spring.
+(LA, WC3)

 HIST 104 Introduction to African History 3 s.h.
 An introduction to African history from antiquity to the present.
 Ancient and medieval trading empires, the impact of the slave trade and colonialism are all treated along with some attention to current issues in Africa.
-(LA, HO2) Cross-listed as ALS 104.
+Offered Fall and Spring.
+(LA, OW3) Cross-listed as ALS 104.

 HIST 120 The Making of the Modern World 3 s.h.

 This course examines the forces that went into the creation of the world we now live in, focusing on events from the seventh to the nineteenth-century.
 We will consider the rise and fall of political powers such as the Song China, Islamic Caliphates and the Ottoman Empire, as well as events like the Conquest of the Americas, the African Atlantic Slave trade and colonialism.
 We will consider the historical role of commerce, travel, technology, environment, and culture.
 We will seek to develop an understanding of world history different from the pre-processed version often taught in U.S. schools.
-(LA, HO2)
+Offered Fall and Spring.
+(LA,OW3)